Best practices to avoid the spread of coronavirus for seasonal workers on fruit and vegetable farms

 Managing rest areas and canteens

-- Employers should ensure, as far as reasonably possible, a distance of 2 m is maintained between users of rest areas and canteens.
+- Employers should ensure social distancing measures are followed in rest areas and canteens.
 Consider removing some tables to enable social distancing in canteens

 - Employers should, where possible, introduce staggered breaks for cohorts to minimise the amount of people using rest areas and canteens at the same time